komyak9/Conditional-eQTL-meta-analysis/README.md

 #### Normal eQTL analysis

 A normal eQTL analysis typically involves testing for genetic variants that are associated with changes in gene expression levels (expression quantitative trait loci or eQTLs) across the genome, without any assumptions about the relationship between the genetic variant and the gene's location.
-So, no other variables are used.
+So, no other variables (other variants as covariants) are used.

 The term "eQTL" stands for expression quantitative trait loci, and it refers to genetic variants (usually single nucleotide polymorphisms, or SNPs) that are associated with differences in gene expression levels.